 - crispy, golden edges

-- quick and easy to make - one bowl and less than 15 minutes to serve them
+- quick and easy to make - one bowl and less than 15 minutes to serve these delicious gluten free waffles

 Be sure to see the recipe card for the full list of ingredients and detailed recipe instructions.

-- gluten free flour mix - try using Bob's Redmill 1 to 1 Gluten Free Flour or King Arthur's Measure for Measure.
+gluten free flour blend - I use both Bob's Redmill 1 to 1 Gluten Free Flour or King Arthur's Measure for Measure and find both to be reliable gluten free baking flours.

 - fresh berries and whipped cream